 We cannot investigate complaints about health and care services or individual practitioners, but you can find out what to do in our guides about how to make a complaint about health or care in Northern Ireland.

-Our performance review of the Pharmaceutical Society of Northern Ireland for 2019/20
+We publish our latest performance review report for the Pharmaceutical Society of Northern Ireland

 Have a look at our snapshot to see a two-page summary of our latest performance review findings.